fijiwebdesign/javascript-as3-socket/README.md

 Pure JavaScript sockets client in the browser using flash.net.Socket

 The JavaScript client will include the Flash SWF that proxies the socket for JavaScript.
 No ActionScript experience is required.

-JavaScript-as3-sockets only requires native JavaScript and Flash with as3 support.
+JavaScript-as3-sockets requires Flash with as3 support.

+Usage of Flash is lower than it used to be, however, you can still make use of pure sockets and fallback to websockets or ajax for specific applications.

 About
 -----

 WebSockets allows a socket connection in the browser but not a pure TCP socket.
+JavaScript-AS3-Socket allows a connection to any pure TCP socket or even UDP socket connection.
+You can connect directly to a mail server, bitTorrent, even SSH, directly from the browser.

 Documentation
 -------------